 Community gardens provide common ground for people to grow plants, build strong communities, and provide the space needed for a garden.
-Some benefits of gardening include raising fresh produce and saving money, learning new gardening skills, getting exercise and unwinding.
+Some benefits of gardening include raising fresh produce and saving money, learning new gardening skills, getting exercise, and unwinding.

 Annual UW-Extension Community Garden Plots

-- 2014 Community Garden Brochure
+- 2017 Community Garden Brochure

-- 2014 Community Garden Brochure-Spanish
+- 2017 Community Garden Guidelines

-- 2014 Garden Plot Registration
+- 2017 Garden Plot Registration

 - Tilling will be done prior to the growing season.

-- Water will be available on site.
+- Water is available on site.

 - The University of Wisconsin-Extension staff will have programs, demonstrations, and updates to support gardeners throughout the growing season.

-- Produce must be harvested and plots cleaned by Saturday October 25, 2014 (closing date).
+- Produce must be harvested and plots cleaned by Saturday, October 28, 2017 (closing date).

-2014 Rental Fees:
+2017 Rental Fees:

 10’ x 20’ $15.00